Tsangcf936/End-to-End-Data-Solutions/README.md

 * Enter "python create_tables.py", followed by the return key
 * Enter "python etl.py", followed by the return key

-After the above steps had completed, one can execute the steps in the test.ipynb scripts to perform data quality checks.
+After the above steps had completed, one can execute the steps in the script test.ipynb to perform data quality checks.